fudgepop01/GCTRM-Editor/README.md

 If you want to format only specific lines, you can do that too! just select the lines you wish to modify and *then* use the command.

+# Additions:

+- **added the ability to load map files**
+  - you can hover over addresses (`$hexvalues`) to see the previous mapped function
+  - you now have autocompletion when writing addresses (though it might take a moment to appear)
+- added autocompletion of labels

 # Reporting Issues

 head over to the github page or contact me on discord: `fudgepop01#0448`